1of0/php-serializer/README.md

 `json_encode()` function.
 Inversely, the deserializer feeds the JSON to the `json_decode()` function, and post-processes the result to get as close a match to the original object (assuming it's properly mapped/annotated).

+## Documentation

+There is [ApiGen](http://www.apigen.org/) generated documentation available:

+- The [minimal documentation](https://1of0.github.io/json-minimal/) excludes documentation for internal classes.
+- The [full documentation](https://1of0.github.io/json-full/) includes internal classes, and can be useful when extending the serializer.

+Other documentation and a set of examples is being worked on.
+If you need help getting something to work, or if something is not clear, don't hesitate to [file an issue](https://bitbucket.org/1of0/json/issues/new).

 ## Features

 ### Mappers and mapper chaining